plummet555/scrap-mechanic-finder/README.md

     {"minX":-737,"maxX":-735,"minY":622,"maxY":625,"absZ":198}
     Finished

-The min and max values are the co-ordinates of the creation, and absZ is it's altitude.
+The min and max values are the co-ordinates of the creation, and absZ is its altitude.

 # Using the co-ordinates